We’ve reviewed Cascadia Blooms’ CBD flower. Stay tuned for more reviews of Cascadia Blooms CBD products.

-At this point, we’ve reviewed Cascadia Blooms a few times now and have a general idea of what to expect in terms of the way Cascadia presents itself, it’s products and the company in general.
+We’ve reviewed Cascadia Blooms a few times now and have a general idea of what to expect in terms of the way Cascadia presents itself and it’s products.
 To recap, Cascadia Blooms is a grower and a vendor, meaning that the flower you get from them is farm-to-door, with no brokers or resellers putting their hands on it in the process.
 They’ve got some good quality outdoor flower, with a decent selection of strains.
 Customers can choose between full size nuggets and smalls, which is a nice feature for any sized budget.

 Bag Appeal (7.0 out of 10)

-Right off the bat, this Cascadia Blooms Merlot doesn’t have quite the same appeal to the eyes and nose as some of their other strains we’ve reviewed from the company.
-The initial impression starts with the trim job, which leaves something to be desired.
-It’s passable for smokable flower, but definitely could be much better.
-Perhaps, this was quickly ran through a machine trimmer.
-Looking beyond the trim, the flower still has visual appeal with average density, mostly purple buds and a few green calyxes interspersed within.
+Cascadia Blooms Merlot doesn’t have the same appeal to the eyes and nose as other strains we’ve reviewed.
+It starts with the trim job, which leaves something to be desired.
+This looks like it ran through a machine trimmer.
+Looking beyond the trim, the flower still has visual appeal with average density, mostly purple buds and a few green calyxes.
 The pistils are a dark clay color, bordering on tannish-orange.
 One standout feature of this Merlot is the size of the trichomes – they are HUGE!
-That said, this isn’t a particular frosty strain in terms of being coated.
-Rather, the trichomes that are present look like absolute units compared to most strains.
-The gland heads on this literally remind us of rock salt, with regular table salt being the gland heads on other flower.
+That said, this isn’t a particular frosty strain.
+The trichomes that are present look like absolute units compared to most strains.
+The gland heads on this literally remind us of rock salt.
 The smell on this flower is just OK, with an earthy, sour-pine forest smell.
 The buds are a bit on the dry side, unfortunately.
 If it weren’t for the dryness and the trim, we could have been swayed higher on the bag appeal score.